DevAnxllty/AutoFormat/README.md

 # AutoFormat
 You need to add the script into your game, https://www.roblox.com/library/13737311032/AutoFormat

-I made this using string:gsub & patterns.
+I made this using gsub & patterns.

 # Types of Formatting